shervinea/cheatsheet-translation/tr/cs-221-variables-models.md

 **40. Treewidth ― The treewidth of a factor graph is the maximum arity of any factor created by variable elimination with the best variable ordering.
 In other words,**

 &#10230; 40.
-Ağaç genişliği - Bir faktör grafiğinin ağaç genişliği, değişken elemeli en iyi değişken sıralamasıyla oluşturulan herhangi bir faktörün maksimum ilişki derecesidir.
+Ağaç genişliği (Treewidth) - Bir faktör grafiğinin ağaç genişliği, değişken elemeli en iyi değişken sıralamasıyla oluşturulan herhangi bir faktörün maksimum ilişki derecesidir.
 Diğer bir deyişle,

 <br>